Abdullahi Yusuf Ahmed: Insurgency

 In May 2006, the Second Battle of Mogadishu started and CNN reported that there were interim government forces in action.
 However, Ahmed told the BBC that the alliance of warlords were not fighting on behalf of the government, and threatened to fire them.
 Indeed, members of the government who were part of the warring Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT) were sacked.
 Others left the government in disaffection following the victories of the Islamic Courts Union.

 After the start of the new phase of the War in Somalia on 21 December 2006, the TFG, with the help of Ethiopian forces, wrested control of the southern part of the country and the capital, Mogadishu, from the hands of the Islamic Courts Union.
 By 28 December, the Transitional Federal Government had captured Mogadishu as the ICU forces fled.
 On 8 January 2007, as the Battle of Ras Kamboni raged, TFG President Ahmed entered Mogadishu for the first time since being elected to office.
 It was announced that the government would relocate to Villa Somalia in the capital from its interim location in Baidoa.
-This marked the first time since the fall of the Siad Barre regime in 1991 that a Somali government controlled most of the country.
+This marked the first time since in 1991 that a Somali government controlled most of the country.

+During fierce fighting in Mogadishu in early 2007, the Ethiopian army reportedly carpet bombed neighborhoods.
+Yusuf announced in a radio interview that “any place from which a bullet is fired, we will bombard it, regardless of whoever is there.”

+Due to a lack of funding and human resources, an arms embargo that made it difficult to re-establish a national security force, and general indifference on the part of the international community, President Ahmed also found himself obliged to deploy thousands of troops from Puntland to Mogadishu to sustain the battle against insurgent elements in the southern part of the country.
+Financial support for this effort was provided by the autonomous region's government.
+This left little revenue for Puntland's own security forces and civil service employees, leaving the territory vulnerable to piracy and terrorist attacks.

 Following this defeat, the Islamic Courts Union splintered into several different factions.
 Some of the more radical elements, including Al-Shabaab, regrouped to continue their insurgency against the TFG and oppose the Ethiopian military's presence in Somalia.
 Throughout 2007 and 2008, Al-Shabaab scored military victories, seizing control of key towns and ports in both central and southern Somalia.
 At the end of 2008, the group had captured Baidoa but not Mogadishu.
 By January 2009, Al-Shabaab and other militias had managed to force the Ethiopian troops to withdraw from the country, leaving behind an under-equipped African Union peacekeeping force to assist the Transitional Federal Government's troops.

 Assassination attempt

 On 17 September 2006, a suicide car bomber smashed his vehicle into Ahmed's convoy outside the National Parliament in Baidoa.
 The attack killed four of Ahmed's bodyguards as well as Ahmed's brother.
 Six attackers were also slain in the subsequent gun battle.
-Ahmed's life was most likely saved by the fact that he was traveling in the second vehicle in the convoy rather than the front one (a decoy).
-The Islamic Courts Union, which at the time controlled much of the southern half of the country, was blamed for the attack.